goodform/valkey-bloom/docs/index.md

 ## Building

-In order to use this module, build it using `make` and load it into Redis.
+In order to use this module, build it using `make` and load it into Valkey.

 ### Module Options